veganaize/closure-compiler/goog.module-style.md

 ```

-The other way to list all the exports at the end of the module, with a style
+The other way is to assign a struct of predefined symbols to `exports`, with a style
-similar to the _revealing module pattern_, like the following:
+similar to the _revealing module pattern_:
 ```javascript
 goog.module('d.e.f');